iotattw/iot-super-friday/motion-sensor/README.md

 # Motion Sensor

-This project uses an ESP32 module connected to a motion sensor to send a "motion detected" message when it detects activity, and then an "all clear" message after a certain period of inactivity.
+This project uses an ESP32 module connected to a motion sensor to send a "motion detected" message when it detects activity.

 ## Components
 * ESP32 module